 Every student with SEND has their unique profile and needs.
 The provision is aimed to meet those individual needs where possible.
-The teachers are informed of the students' needs and for many students with SEND the teachers' quality teaching, modification of tasks (differentiation where the work is matched to the students' abilities) and awareness of individual issues such as weak literacy skills or difficulty in following instructions is sufficient to allow the student to thrive in their lessons.
+The teachers are informed of the students' needs and for many students with SEND, the teachers' quality teaching, modification of tasks, adaptive teaching methods and awareness of individual issues such as weak literacy skills or difficulty in following instructions is sufficient to allow the student to thrive in their lessons.

-Some students have had support from a teaching assistant (TA) in many of their lessons.
-The TAs have all had training on questioning effectively to develop students' thinking skills.
+Some students have had support from a teaching assistant (TA) in their lessons.
+The TA's have all had training on questioning effectively to develop students' thinking skills.
 They have worked with students to develop their resourcefulness, their responsibility and their resilience through modelling good practice and developing each student's self-belief.
 Each TA has key students with whom they have compiled their student passport that inform staff of their needs, strengths, likes and dislikes and what helps them.
-The TAs have had regular contact with the parents of their key students and have given updates on their progress and well-being.
-TAs work closely with teachers in lessons.
+The TA's have had regular contact with the parents of their key students and have given updates on their progress and well-being.
+TA's work closely with teachers in lessons.